Akhil2k01/MuleSoft_Moviesdb/README.md

 # MuleSoft_Moviesdb
 MuleSoft exercise on creating a Movies database using SQLite and java.

-Using SQLitejdbc the database is connected to the program.
+Using SQLiteJDBC driver the database is connected to the program.

 moviesdb.java is the source java program in which we are using CREATE,INSERT and SELECT operations.